kiritowu/learn-rust/README.md

 # Learn Rust

-Learning a low-level statically typed language is always in my to-do-list, to be a better CS nerd.
+Learning a low-level programming language is always in my to-do-list, to becoming a better CS nerd.

 This repository details my self-directed learning journey with the **Rust Programming Language** using ["the book"](https://doc.rust-lang.org/book).